-With built-in reporting templates and customizable dashboards, it will be very useful to automate the generation and distribution of financial reports on a scheduled basis, particularly for key stakeholders.
+With built-in reporting templates and customisable dashboards, it will be very useful to automate the generation and distribution of financial reports on a scheduled basis, particularly for key stakeholders.

 Automating routine tasks will free up valuable time for your team, allowing them to focus on more strategic and value-added activities.

-You can optimize the use of your skilled workforce by redirecting human resources from mundane tasks to critical analysis, strategic planning, and decision-making.
+You can optimise the use of your skilled workforce by redirecting human resources from mundane tasks to critical analysis, strategic planning, and decision-making.

 This allocation of resources drives efficiency and generates greater value for your finance function.